-Libyan city buries thousands in mass graves after flood, while mayor says death toll could triple
+Libyan city buries thousands in mass graves after flood as mayor says death toll could triple

-DERNA, Libya (AP) — The city of Derna has buried thousands of people in mass graves, Libyan officials said Thursday, as search teams scoured ruins left by devastating floods and the city’s mayor said that the death toll could triple.
+DERNA, Libya (AP) — The Libyan city of Derna has buried thousands of people in mass graves, officials said Thursday, as search teams scoured ruins left by devastating floods and the city’s mayor said the death toll could triple.

-The deluge swept away entire families on Sunday night and exposed vulnerabilities in the oil-rich country that has been mired in conflict since the 2011 uprising that toppled long-ruling dictator Moammar Gadhafi.
+The deluge swept away entire families on Sunday night and exposed vulnerabilities in the oil-rich country that has been mired in conflict since a 2011 uprising that toppled long-ruling dictator Moammar Gadhafi.
 Health officials have confirmed 5,500 deaths and say 9,000 people are still missing.

 Here’s a look at the latest developments.

-Note: This story has been corrected to show that the Derna mayor’s name is Abdel-Moneim al-Ghaithi, not Abdel-Raham al-Ghaithi.